thumbor/thumbor/docs/usage.rst

 some width needs to be trimmed (unless some feature detection occurs - more on that later).

-So, if we need to trim 300px of the width and the current horizontal align is "left", then we'll trim 0px of the left of the image and 300px of the right side of the image.
+So, if we need to trim :math:`300px` of the width and the current horizontal align is "left", then we'll trim 0px of the left of the image and :math:`300px` of the right side of the image.

 The possible values for this option are:

--  left - only trims the right side;
+-  ``left`` - only trims the right side;
--  center - trims half of the width from the left side and half from the right side;
+-  ``center`` - trims half of the width from the left side and half from the right side;
--  right - only trims the left side.
+-  ``right`` - only trims the left side.

 It is important to notice that this option is useless in case of the image being vertically trimmed, since Thumbor's cropping algorithm only